 Hazardous Chemicals Control

 Hazardous Chemicals Control Ordinance (HCCO) (Cap.
 595) regulates, through a permit system, the import, export, manufacture and use of non-pesticide hazardous chemicals that have potentially harmful or adverse effects on human health or the environment.
-Any person importing, exporting, manufacturing or using a scheduled chemical must hold a valid permit for that chemical issued by the Environmental Protection Department (EPD).
-In addition, for every shipment of scheduled chemical(s) entering or leaving Hong Kong, an import/export licence is also required under the Import and Export Ordinance (Cap.
-60), to be issued by EPD under delegation from the Trade and Industry Department.
+Except under and in accordance with a permit issued by the Environmental Protection Department (EPD), a person shall not manufacture, export, import or use any scheduled chemical.
+In addition, for every shipment of scheduled chemical(s) entering or leaving Hong Kong, an import or export licence is also required under the Import and Export Ordinance (Cap.
+60) (IEO), to be issued by EPD under delegation from the Trade and Industry Department.

 What hazardous chemicals are subject to control?